g4code/di/README.md

 ## Usage

-Services are defined by anonymous functions that return an instance of an object.
+Services are defined by anonymous functions that returns an instance of an object.
 Define all services in one DI Container class inside your application:
 ```php

 namespace MyNamespace;